Skip to main content

 Task 1.
 L1 vs L2 Prefetching

-In the first experiment we will compare whether prefetching at the L1 cache level improves the performance of the program or not.
+In the first experiment we will compare whether next-line prefetching at the L1 data cache is more effective than next-line prefetching at the L2 cache level.
+To do this, you will run two simulations:

 Q1.
-How much does execution time improve if prefetching implemented at L1 vs L2.
+How much does performance improve if prefetching implemented at L1 vs L2.
 Why?
 (Hint: Check average miss latency, execution time, or IPC)

 Q2.
 Did the useful and useless prefetches vary between the L1 prefetching vs L2 prefetching?